 This section includes other documentation issues involving the support of diagnoses within a valid medical record.
 Policies may differ depending on the provider type.
 Review of the entire medical record, including all terms directly attributed to the condition and who documented the condition, are important in making these reporting decisions.
 Conditions, diagnoses, or "problems" can be listed in various sections of a medical record.
 With an EMR, conditions from previous encounters are often brought forward/cut and pasted/auto-filled into the current encounter template by various methods.
 The question is whether these conditions should be reported for the current encounter and how to interpret "treatment and care" and "affect patient management" in the Official Guidelines for Coding and Reporting quoted below.
 Section numbers are indicated after each quote.

-Conversely, some conditions for consistency within the full provider documentation with the understanding that specific management and treatment of every chronic condition is not always going to be clearly documented in the one record submitted to validate the CMS-HCC.
+Conversely, some conditions are listed as a current condition, but the content of the full record indicates the condition is no longer present.
+Therefore, reviewers should evaluate all listed conditions, both chronic and acute or short-term conditions for consistency within the full provider documentation of the one encounter submitted for RADV.
 Mention of EMR population of diagnoses in a list will be considered on a case-by-case basis for RADV once all other coding rules and checks for consistency have been applied.